 The forensic psychology program at Tiffin University is a blend of coursework in psychology and criminal justice.
 This gives you many different opportunities for employment in mental health, social service and criminal justice settings.

-What You Can Expect From Your TU Forensic Psychology Degree:
+What To Expect From Your TU Forensic Psychology Degree:

-- Graduates will demonstrate the application of psychological theories and research to legal issues.
+- demonstrate the application of psychological theories and research to legal issues

-- Graduates will demonstrate the psychological impact of crime and violence on victims.
+- demonstrate the psychological impact of crime and violence on victims

-- Graduates will diagnose mental disorders and understand different approaches to treatment by constructing ITPs.
+- diagnose mental disorders and understand different approaches to treatment by constructing ITPs

-- Graduates will learn how their own knowledge, skills and values match different career choices and be able to act professionally in a real world setting.
+- learn how their own knowledge, skills and values match different career choices and be able to act professionally in a real world setting

 Note: The ability to practice as a professional psychologist or as a professional mental health counselor—is highly regulated in all states.
-TU programs (with the exception of the on-campus Addictions Counseling program) do not directly prepare one for practice as a counselor, psychotherapist, or psychologist
+Tiffin University programs (with the exception of the on-campus Addictions Counseling program) do not directly prepare one for practice as a counselor, psychotherapist, or psychologist

 Core Curriculum of the School of Criminal Justice 18 hours